awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 **subject**
 The email subject line\.
 Truncated when it exceeds the 256 character limit\.

+**messageId**
+A unique ID used to access the full content of the email message when using the Amazon WorkMail Message Flow SDK\.

 **truncated**
 Applies to the payload size, not the subject line length\.
 When `true`, the payload size exceeds the 128 KB limit, so the list of recipients is truncated in order to meet the limit\.